 What the Findings Mean

-Some conservative and inconsistent responses suggest Gen Z isn’t as radical in their views of ideal workplace or employment style as expected in terms of low number of employers throughout their career and only half expect or want an assigned seat in their future workplace; 20% would prefer to work from home.
-They voice a strong desire for employment certainty but with more generous work policies related to remote working and flexible location and/or hours.)
+Some conservative and inconsistent responses suggest Gen Z isn’t as radical in their views of an ideal workplace or employment style as expected in terms of a low number of employers throughout their career.
+Flexibility appears to be a key issue as 20% of respondents would prefer to work from home and responses were nearly evenly split between preferring an assigned vs. unassigned seat.
+Providing spaces to retreat for focus will be a crucial satisfier.
+They voice a strong desire for employment certainty but with more generous work policies related to remote working and flexible location and/or hours.

-Celebrate and curate diverse employee identities.
+Workplace design should celebrate diverse employee identities.
 Gen Z is still discovering itself in terms of life stage and workplace presence.
-Fewer than 6% of survey respondents identified as Gen Z while 28% identified as a Millennial, the second most frequent choice behind “I don’t know” (44%).
+Fewer than 6% of survey respondents identified explicitly as Gen Z while 28% identified as a Millennial, the second most frequent choice behind “I don’t know” (44%).

-Be sure to provide but not sell basic expectations as benefits, e.g., collaboration, laptops, high-speed Wi-Fi, etc. Selling these things as perks can come across as out-of-touch.
+Be sure to provide rather than sell basic expectations as benefits, e.g., collaboration, laptops, high-speed Wi-Fi, etc. Selling these things as perks can come across as out-of-touch.
 On the other hand, don’t focus on just the fun stuff with outrageous amenities.
 Gen Z isn’t looking for the lavish (<1% of respondents).

-While our survey respondents would prefer to come to work to be with others — they find aspects of a collaborative workspace enjoyable—, they prefer to work independently and privately.
+While our survey respondents would prefer to come to work to be with others—they find aspects of a collaborative workspace enjoyable—they prefer to work both independently and privately.
 Virtual connectivity has led our future generations into a nearly constant state of virtual connectivity, but the virtual realm is best realized in quiet, private settings.
 Perhaps this is why among our top descriptors of an ideal workspace were “calm, quiet and comfortable.”
 Our survey revealed that, just like everyone else, it is difficult for them to curb distractions in a chaotic, open workspace environment.

 Gen Z value and, to some degree, expect variety and mobility.
 They value being present in their workplace and in-person communication, but they also need quiet focused space.
 Position the concept of focus to meet their self-reported needs for privacy.
 These can be phone (1-person) and focus (1-2 people) rooms shared within the workplace rather than private offices or working from home.